Legitimate interests – what is it and how does it help me with GDPR?

 I suggest you take quick read of this:-

-The generally accepted standard position is that obtaining opt-ins from contacts is going to be necessary if you wish to continue emailing them after the 25 May.
+The generally accepted standard position is that obtaining opt-ins from contacts is necessary if you wish to email them after the 25 May 2018.

 So, what exactly are “legitimate interests”?